-Targeted Marketing Efforts Are Most Effective in Member Acquisition
+Targeted Marketing the Most Effective in New Member Acquisition

 “Member acquisition is tricky!”
 Shana Richardson, CEO of Ser Technology, a target marketing and lead generation firm, exclaimed, empathizing with credit union marketers everywhere.
 Still, with the right combination of brand development, thought leadership and lead generation, credit unions can build an effective program for bringing in new members.